PeterM-AteaSE/nutanix-k8s-ai-demo/README.md

 # Nutanix & Kubernetes AI Assistant Demo

 ## Overview
-Comprehensive demo suite for NVIDIA A30 GPU partitioning and AI workload management on Nutanix Kubernetes.
+Complete demo suite for NVIDIA A30 GPU partitioning and AI workload management on Nutanix Kubernetes.
 Includes interactive performance analysis, Kubernetes manifests, and presentation materials.

 ## What It Does
 - **GPU Partitioning Demo**: Interactive showcase of NVIDIA MIG technology